NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Examples/Task/Task-NonWGSRareDiseaseTestOrderCancelled-FollowupTest-Example.page.md

 ## {{page-title}}

-Example of a Task created by a requester orgnization to initiate a test cancellation request.
+Example of a Task updated by a requester orgnization to indicate a test is being cancelled.

 {{page:Home-Examples-ExamplesTemplate}}